madMAx43v3r/mmx-node/README.md

 - New dev fee system, based only on TX fees, with a fixed amount plus 1% (but never more than 1/4 of TX fees)
 - Plot filter has been decreased to 256 now, as it is planned for mainnet
 - Many improvements to the code base

+### Testnet11

+- New plot format:
+  - k29 to k32 max
+  - 9 tables
+  - very low compression only
+  - CPU farming only
+  - SSD and HDD plot types
+  - Old format no longer valid
+- Transaction output memo support
+- Block reward voting support
+- Swap algorithm improved
+- Swap fee levels changed to: 0.05%, 0.25%, 1% and 5%
+- Using zstd compression for network traffic
+- NFT plot support (testing only)